✦ Scandinavian-inspired design, curated for modern living

 home dehumidifier with lights

+Best compact option for mild basement dampness.
 The 95OZ Dehumidifier for Home with 7 Color Light is a strong pick if you want a compact, quiet unit for a basement, bedroom, or RV.
 You can cover up to 1,000 square feet while the thermoelectric system pulls moisture from the air and helps improve comfort.
-Its 95-ounce tank supports longer use, and auto shutoff kicks in when it’s full, so you don’t have to worry.
+Its 95-ounce tank supports longer use, and auto shutoff kicks in when it’s full, so you don’t have to worry about accidental overflow.
 You can also set the 7-color light to match your mood or use sleep mode for dark, quiet nights.
-Its slim PP body fits neatly anywhere.
+Its slim PP body fits neatly in tighter areas, which is useful if your basement already has storage shelves, laundry gear, or furniture.

 Best For: Homeowners, renters, and RV users who want a compact, quiet dehumidifier for spaces up to 1,000 square feet with convenient auto shutoff and ambient lighting.